No probate here. But a six-month clock.

 Establish the estate & the heirs

-We obtain the death certificate, check the Registry of Last Wills for a Spanish will, and confirm who inherits and what the Spanish estate contains — so the six-month clock is being run against a clear picture, not a guess.
+We request the death certificate, check the Registry of Last Wills for a Spanish will, and confirm who inherits and what the Spanish estate contains — so the six-month clock is being run against a clear picture, not a guess.

 Value, and check the Andalucía reliefs